 This The North Face down parka was a Nordstrom Anniversary Sale purchase a few years back, and it’s the coat I reach for on the coldest winter days.
 I love the way it’s fitted through the waist and isn’t too bulky, but it’s super thick and oh-so-warm.
 Here’s how it looks zipped up.

+This Miss Metro II Parka was an #NSale purchase back in 2019, and it’s one of my most worn coats.
 Even though a quilted parka tends to be more casual, this one works fine for church or work if it’s really cold.
 Otherwise, I opt for one of my wool blend coats.

 Shop Down Parkas: